Cherezmz/project_4_trivia/README.md

 # Used languages:
 HTML, CSS, JS

+# Target of the game
-Pre-load your app with some questions and answers.

-Test the user's wits & knowledge with whatever-the-heck you know about (so you can actually win).
-Guess answers, have the computer tell you how right you are!
+There are some questions and answers.
+Test the user's wits & knowledge about copyright.
+User may select answers, computer will tell if the answer is right/wrong and count the score!

 # Logic